kevinsullivan/TMDE/README.md

 # Your Mathematics Development Environment
 ## Why you're here

 You're here because you want the coolest mathematical development environment ever, with very little configuring of your own computer required.
-You must provide VSCode and Docker Desktop running properly on a Windows 10 or MacOS computer.
-We then supply you with our Mathematics Development Environment opened to a new, GitHub-backed and VSCode-accessed project using Lean Prover and mathlib.
-The mixed news is that at present we cannot guarantee that Docker Deskop will run on a Windows 10 *Home* computer, even though it's advertised to.
-We advise that you obtain an upgrade key to update to Windows 10 Professional or Education.
+You must provide VSCode and Docker Desktop running properly on a Windows 10 or MacOS computer, and we then supply you with a Mathematics Development Environment, based on VSCode, the Lean Prover and its library of formalized mathematics, opened to a new, GitHub-backed project, served from a container providing Ubuntu 20.04 LTS, Lean, its dependencies and a few other essentials.
+The mixed news for Windows users is that we can't guarantee that Docker Deskop runs properly on a Windows 10 *Home* computer, even though it's advertised to.
+We've found it troubled.
+We advise to obtain an upgrade key to update to Windows 10 Professional or Education.
 Now just follow the yellow brick road .,..,.

 ## .,,.. the Yellow Brick Road
 - Update your operating system: